Underscores (musician): 2013–2020: Career beginnings

-2021–2023: Fishmonger, Boneyard AKA Fearmonger, and Wallsocket
+2021–2023: Fishmonger

 Grey released her debut album Fishmonger in March 2021.
-It features appearances from 8485, Gabby Start (formerly known as Knapsack), and Maxwell Young, and was preceded by the promotional singles "Second Hand Embarrassment" and "Kinko's Field Trip 2006".
+It features appearances from 8485, Gabby Start, (Note: Formerly Knapsack.) and Maxwell Young, and was preceded by the singles "Second Hand Embarrassment" and "Kinko's Field Trip 2006".
 She recorded it at her parents' house amidst the COVID-19 pandemic.
 Despite having no prior experience, she incorporated guitar into every track because she had "run out of production tricks" and did not like any piano voicings.
 Fishmonger appeared on The Atlantics list of the 10 best albums of 2021 and The Line of Best Fits list of the 15 best hyperpop albums.
 They complimented its combination of hyperpop with pop-punk, rock, and indie genres.
 Fishmonger also drew the attention of high-profile musicians such as Glaive, Lido, and Travis Barker of Blink-182.
 Upon release, Lido sent the album to Dorothy Caccavale of ATC Management, who eventually became Grey's manager alongside Jackson Perry.
-In late 2021, Grey toured as an opening act for 100 gecs on the U.S. leg of their 10,000 gecs tour.
+In late 2021, Grey toured as an opening act for 100 Gecs on the U.S. leg of their 10,000 Gecs tour.
 A follow-up EP to Fishmonger, titled Boneyard AKA Fearmonger, was released in December.
 It features drums from Barker and co-production from Brakence.
 The EP was inspired by her feelings of paralyzation and existential dread after releasing Fishmonger, in which she did not write music for five months.
 She tried to adapt these feelings into an apocalyptic setting.
 Until the idea for a song had formed, she did not allow herself to open the digital audio workstation Ableton.

 Grey embarked on her first headlining mini-tour from February–March 2022.
 She also performed on Lollapalooza's opening day, July 28, at the T-Mobile stage in Grant Park, Chicago.
 She then featured in the social networking service Discord's mini-documentary titled Discord Scenes: Underground Pop Music.
 Grey released the pop song "Count of Three (You Can Eat $#@!)" in January 2023, which she dubbed "the last piece of the Fishmonger era".
 It features production from Dylan Brady and Cashmere Cat, as well as writing from Benny Blanco.